What is Deep Learning? A brief history, and what it means for the future

 Deep Learning continues to advance at a rapid pace.
 This makes it an interesting (and at times difficult to keep up with) field to follow.
 While one day, these techniques are likely to be surpassed by something new, they are currently the best performing methods for a lot of tasks and are showing no signs of reaching their limits in performance.
 And as performance increases, we are going to see Deep Learning be involved in more parts of the world we live in.

-What it means for Thematic, is that our ability to determine the sentiment surrounding a particular sentence, part of a sentence or a theme, is continuously improving.
-By investing into R&D in this field, we are helping more and more companies to discover “unknown unknowns” in their data and provide an accurate view of what their customers want.
+For Thematic, this means that our ability to determine the sentiment surrounding a particular sentence, part of a sentence or a theme, is continuously improving.
+By investing in R&D in this field, we are helping more and more companies to discover 'unknown unknowns' in their data and provide an accurate view of what their customers want.